propublica/sunlight-congress/source/index.md

 Core data for legislators, committees, and bills come from public domain [scrapers](https://github.com/unitedstates/congress) and [bulk data](https://github.com/unitedstates/congress-legislators) at [github.com/unitedstates](https://github.com/unitedstates/).

 The Congress API is not designed for bulk data downloads.
 Requests are limited to a maximum of 50 per page, and many fields need to be specifically requested.
-Please use the above resources to collect this data.
+Please use the above resources to collect this data in bulk.

 ### Planned Features